 Does Adobe Stock license Rights-Managed?

 No, Adobe Stock only offers royalty-free (RF) licenses.
-There are three RF licenses: Standard, Enhanced, and Extended.
-They vary in reproduction rate, price, and usage rights.
+There are three RF licenses: Standard, Enhanced, and Extended, which differ in the allowed reproduction rate, price, and usage rights.

 Are Adobe Stock images royalty-free?